aptech/docs/docs/CR-recode.rst

           3.1,
           4.6 };

-    //Replace elements of 'x' with elements from 'v' based upon
+    // Replace elements of 'x' with elements from 'v' based upon
-    //the 0's and 1's in 'e'
+    // the 0's and 1's in 'e'
     y = recode(x,e,v);

 The above code assigns e and y as follows: